The Barbara Cass Award for the Junior Mendelssohn Choir

 The award was established in honor of the work of Barbara Cass whose founding vision and zeal brought the Junior Mendelssohn Choir to life in the 1986-87 concert season.
 Made possible through the generosity of the late Mr. C. Hax McCullough, a former Emeritus Member of the MCP Board of Directors, the award is supported through a dedicated fund at the Pittsburgh Foundation.
 Every member of the Junior Mendelssohn is eligible for consideration.

-The Junior Mendelssohn Choir will announce the winner of the 2022 Barbara Cass Award during our fall performance on November 20!
+The Junior Mendelssohn Choir is pleased to announce that the winner of the 2023 Barbara Cass Award is Cecily Marsh!

 Previous Barbara Cass Award Winners